Table of Contents

-If you love travel or need to for work reasons, you may need to adopt a dog breed that is up to that challenge, travel-friendly dog breeds.
+If you love to travel or need to travel for work, you may need to adopt a breed that is up to that challenge, travel-friendly dog breeds.

-Dogs that are “travel-friendly” will likely to cause less trouble on the trip.
+Dogs that are “travel-friendly” will likely cause less trouble on the trip.
 They will be more comfortable and patient, require less amount of care while traveling, and airlines are likely to be more accepting of them.

 Preparing for Travel with Dogs

 Traveling with dogs isn't always easy, even if your pet likes to ride in a car or doesn't mind a plane flight.
 You need to be prepared for the trip.

 Things to bring on a trip with dogs:

-- Food, treats, water and dog toys
+- Food, treats, water, and dog toys

 - Airline-approved carrier

-- Harness, collar and leash
+- Harness, collar, and leash

 - Travel-friendly crate